NEROGENG/Horn-Schunck-Optical-Flow/README.md

 We will implement Horn-Schunk's optical flow algorithm in Matlab and C++.
 Our goal is to learn the algorithm and compare the performance metrics (time, memory, and etc.) of the two implementations.

+## How to Run Matlab Implementation
+First make sure the folder containing the matlab code is added to path.
+Then simply run the following command:

+  `[U, V, elasped_time] = optical_flow();`

+This runs the Horn-Schunck optical flow algorithm with default parameters.
+UI will pop up to let you select the two images.

+Alternatively, you can also specify the parameters using:

+  `[U, V, elasped_time] = optical_flow(file1, file2, num_it, avg_window, alpha);`

+- file1 and file2 are the filenames of the two images.

+- num_it is the number of iterations.

+- avg_window is the number of columns (also equal to the number of rows) of the averaging kernel.

+- alpha is the regularization constant.

 ## How to Run C++ Implementation
 First, download the OpenCV library from http://opencv.org/downloads.html.
 Particularly, the optical flow code developed for this repository was created under the following environment: